JMarcan/unsupervised_learning_customer_segments/README.md

 ![Customer segments](customer_segments.png)
 ## Usage
 This project uses real-life data provided by Bertelsmann partners AZ Direct and Arvato Finance Solution.
 Data are confidential.
 The source code and the findings are public.
-You can follow executed steps in `Identify_Customer_Segments.ipynb`.
+You can follow executed steps in `Identify_Customer_Segments.ipynb`

 ## Libraries used